dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_system_erase.rst

     ---
-    - name: Erase single component and power on the server dellemc.openmanage.idrac_system_erase:
+    - name: Erase a single component and power on the server dellemc.openmanage.idrac_system_erase:
         idrac_ip: 198.162.0.1
         idrac_user: username